 Japanese encephalitis also occurs less often in Republic of China (Taiwan), Singapore, and Hong Kong.
 In all of these areas, Japanese encephalitis is mainly a rural disease.

-On average, among people who are infected by a mosquito bite, only a very few will develop an illness.
+On average, among people who are infected by a mosquito bite, very few will develop an illness.
 Most people who are infected develop only mild or no symptoms.
 But among people who develop encephalitis, the results are serious.

 Tick-borne encephalitis is a viral infection of the central nervous system passed on by bites of certain ticks.
 The disease occurs in:

 - The countries that made up the former Soviet Union

 People can be infected by the bite of infected Ixodes ricinus ticks.
 This usually happens in people who visit or work in forests, fields, or pastures.
 You can also get the infection by consuming unpasteurized dairy products from infected cows, goats, or sheep.

 The risk of getting the disease is greatest from April through August.
 This is when ticks are most active.

 The arboviruses that cause encephalitis are passed on to people and animals by insects.
 In rural areas, arboviruses that are carried by mosquitoes or ticks are the most common cause of arboviral infection.
 The infection is often mild, but it can progress to encephalitis.

 The following are the most common symptoms of encephalitis caused by arboviruses:

 - Stiff neck